+Overnight campers who also participate in Intersession, ELP Year 2, & CIT's will have their clothes washed using a laundry service at no extra charge.
 There are no camper laundry facilities available on site during your session, except in case of urgent situations.
-Overnight campers who participate in Intersession will have their clothes washed using a laundry service at no extra charge.
-Please follow the packing lists for your session to ensure enough variety for NH weather.
-Wildwood's camp store is open during OATs most days and carries some clothing items.
+Please follow the packing lists for your session to ensure enough variety for New Hampshire weather.
+Wildwood's Camp Store is open during OATs most days and carries clothing items.